Child Health

 Shortly before or after your baby is born you will be given a personal child health record – often called ‘the red book’.
 This is used to record important information about your child, including height and weight and vaccination records.

-At 6-8 weeks your baby will be invited for a thorough physical examination.
-This is carried out by your GP and is often done at the same time as your post-natal check.
+At 6-8 weeks your baby will be invited for a physical examination.
+This is carried out by your doctor and is often done at the same time as your post-natal check.

 After this, routine development checks will be carried out by your Health Visitor.